Dynatrace-APAC/dynatrace-apac.github.io/workshops/README.md

   - Add `-jp` or language as suffix for translated lab.
 Eg. **kubernetes-jp.md**
 - Summary: Short summary of your tutorial.
 Text is used within overview page
 - Categories: The first item in the categories list defines the "icon" that you will attached to your lab in the tutorial overview screen.
-  - You can add up to 3 entries / icons.
+  - You can add **up to 3 icons**.
 Icons will have to added within /app/view/categories.scss
   - Ending entries should include categories which lab will appear in.
+No limit to categories per lab
   - Options are:
     - infrastructure-monitoring
     - application-microservices-monitoring